cjneely10/cjneely10.github.io/_posts/2019-09-18-MetaSanity-Demo-BioMetaDB.md

 Link evaluation with annotation
 ------

-Working with metagenomic requires researchers to take added care to ensure genome quality and minimize genome redundancy. **BioMetaDB** makes it very easy to handle these queries directly from the command line.
+Working with MAGs requires researchers to take added additional care to ensure genome quality and minimize genome redundancy. **BioMetaDB** makes it very easy to handle these queries directly from the command line.
 Consider the following command:

 `dbdm -c Metagenomes SUMMARIZE -t evaluation -q is_complete`